 A free cease and desist letter puts you in control and may help you prevent any further illegal action.
 You can use this document to alert the party in question, letting them know they are infringing on your rights and that there may be legal consequences if they fail to stop.

-Is a Cease and Desist Letter Legally Enforceable?
+What is a Cease and Desist Letter?

-Sending a Cease and Desist Letter (Downloadable Templates)
+What is a Cease and Desist Order?

 How to Write a Cease and Desist Letter

+There are several options to assist you in putting together a cease and desist letter.
 To write a cease and desist letter, you can:

-- use an online cease and desist builder
+- Use an online cease and desist builder

-- write the entire letter yourself.
+- Pen the entire letter yourself.

-While you don’t need to be an attorney or expert to write and send a cease and desist letter, it may be beneficial to do so if your case is complicated.
+While you don’t need to be an attorney or expert to write and send a cease and desist letter, hiring a lawyer can be especially beneficial if your case is complicated.